moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_stacks.md

-# Stacks Metadata On Metis UI
+# Metadata of Stacks on Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Stacks on Metis.
 To learn in detail about the Stack as a DataOS Resource, refer to this <a href="/resources/stacks/">link</a>.